-Orthopaedic surgeries performed include basic fracture repair, lateral suture cruciate repair and salvage procedures such as femoral head and neck excision.
+Cat & dog orthopaedic surgery includes basic fracture repair, lateral suture cruciate repair and salvage procedures such as femoral head and neck excision.
 We also have a visiting orthopaedic surgeon for more complex orthopaedic procedures.

-On the day of your pet’s op:
+On the day of your cat or dog’s operation:

-- You will have to ensure they are clean (dogs)
+- You must ensure they’re clean (dogs)

 - Your pet will then have a cannula placed in their leg vein to give the anaesthetic and this stays in place until full recovery so that we can provide fluid blood pressure support or in the event of an emergency, we can give medication intravenously.